iot-uoe/feeling-responsive/_posts/events/2017-12-11-iot-research-workshop-2.md

 ## Overview

-The Internet of Things potentially embraces a huge space of research topics and application areas.
-We can divide up the space in numerous ways, for example, in terms of the different technologies; different aspects of the “data value constellation”; different use-cases; or different cross-cutting issues such as data provenance and privacy.
+Building on the success of the first [Internet of Things Research Workshop]({% post_url 2017-07-03-edinburgh-research-workshop-report %}) last July, we are expanding our scope to embrace new topics and new disciplines such as engineering and design informatics.

-We held our first [Internet of Things Research Workshop]({% post_url 2017-07-03-edinburgh-research-workshop-report %}) on 3rd July 2017, in the Informatics Forum.
-Our goal was to bring together people from across the University of Edinburgh whose research contributes to this complex picture, to facilitate new collaborations, and to identify new research opportunities.
+We are using a deliberately generous interpretation of "Internet of Things" in order to cast our net as wide as possible.
+As before, our goal is to bring together people from across the University whose research contributes to this complex picture, to facilitate new collaborations, and to identify new research opportunities.
+Not all of the talks in the programme will present solutions or explicitly address IoT issues &mdash; we are also covering areas which are promising targets for future IoT research and applications.

-Building on the success of the first workshop, we are further expanding the scope of this event to include new topics and new disciplines.

 ## Programme

 <table>
   <tr>
     <th>Time</th>